Expertise for Never Event Claims

 Types and Frequency of Never Events

-In 2015, the NHS expanded the list of Never Event categories to include more than a dozen scenarios which should not happen.
+As of 2015, the NHS’s list of Never Event categories includes over a dozen scenarios which shouldn’t happen.
 This list was revised in January 2018.
 Detailed below are the most common types of Never Events along with the number of cases recorded by NHS England between 1 April 2017 and 31st December 2017.

 Wrong-site surgery – 150 instances.

 This includes as follows: